 A lot has changed since the start of March.
 Over time we’re beginning to get a clearer view of how these changes are affecting the market, but it will be a while before we know the full impact of the pandemic on real estate sales.
 For now, check out my post: Coronavirus impact on real estate sales.

 During the shutdown so far, the Multiple Listing Service (MLS) stopped the timer on all Days on Market (DOM).
 Therefore these numbers will be off beginning from March 17th through around May 17th.
 In the data below, this will affect any numbers related to the days on market, the absorption rate, and the days of inventory.
-So disregard the previous months data, but June numbers are accurate.
+So disregard those previous months data, but current numbers are accurate.